remotesensorDJB/uas_mission_operations/PITCHME.md

 @ul[squares]
 - Comparing data with external datasets (GIS data, other imagery)
-- Comaparing data across time (for change detection from repeat imagery)
+- Comparing data across time (for change detection from repeat imagery)
 - Engineering/SurveyConstruction applications
 - When providing formal accuracy assessments as a deliverable
 @ulend